Practice and Office Description

 similar procedures that are done too much these days.

-will understand.
-If you don't get it the first time, I will
+in language you will understand.
+If you don't get it the first

-describe it differently so you will know the sometimes confusing medical
+time, I will describe it differently so you will know the frequently confusing medical

 - I keep up with what is current in medicine and follow the guidelines